gitChara-dot/Yaha-Pet/README.md

 3. Unzip the downloaded file.
 4. Run the `.exe` file inside the folder.
 5. Open Window System Tray (The small arrow pointing up on your taskbar), right-click Usagi's Icon.
 That's it!
+6. (OPTIONAL, IMPORTANT FOR WIN11 USERS): If you have Windows 11 and don't have the System Tray on your taskbar, do these steps:
+    a.
+Right click the Taskbar
+    b.
+Open taskbar configuration
+    c.
+Go to "Taskbar Overflow" or "Other Taskbar Icons"
+    d.
+Enable Yaha-Pet.

 ## ⚠️ Disclaimer